Concurrent Alcohol and Ultram Abuse

 Effects of Abuse

 The recreational use of Ultram and alcohol together can lead to a number of different sensations in the user.
-When taken together, users report:
+When the two are taken together, users report:

 - Extreme relaxation.